 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-The Company's only such guarantee outstanding at December 31, 2010 and 2009 was terminated on January 17, 2011 with no payments having been made thereunder.
+The maximum amount of potential future payments under such guarantees was \$6,000,000 at December 31, 2009 with an expiration of December 2011.
+There were no guarantees outstanding at December 31, 2008.
+Guarantees made on behalf of portfolio companies are considered in determining the fair value of the Company's investments.
+The potential liability under such guarantees is reflected at fair value in the Company's schedules of investments.